 The market ramp-up of green hydrogen requires reliable, safe, and cost-optimized systems and components along the entire value creation chain for widespread use in industry and business.
 In addition to operational safety, costs play a central role here.
 The development of high-performance, cost-effective, and reliable components and the establishment of series production for electrolyzers and fuel cells generate savings potential.

-Experimental testing and modeling based on it significantly reduce the risk associated with the upscaling of electrolyzers to new performance classes and areas of application, which are essential for offshore applications among other things.
-IWES boasts core competences in the field of electrochemical analysis and tests cells and stacks at microscopic level.
-Stack tests and systems tests up to industrial scale can be performed in the hydrogen labs, making it possible to transfer knowledge acquired on a microscopic scale to large-scale systems.
-Work in the opposite direction, the feedback of effects observed in the whole system to the microscopic level, is also conceivable.
+Practice-oriented testing and modeling based on it significantly reduces the risk associated with the upscaling of electrolyzers to new performance classes and areas of application, which are essential for offshore applications among other things.
+Fraunhofer IWES boasts core competences in the field of electrochemical analysis and tests cells and stacks at microscopic level.
+Stack tests and system tests up to industrial scale can be performed in the hydrogen labs, making it possible to transfer knowledge acquired on a microscopic scale to large-scale systems.
+In the opposite direction, the feedback of effects observed in the whole system to the microscopic level, is also conceivable.
 This interplay of system and individual component tests allows holistic optimization.

 Fraunhofer IWES considers the entire hydrogen value creation chain from production through to usage.
 The competencies and infrastructures of related institutes are called in for specific issues.
 Our customers include both globally operating groups and small and medium-sized enterprises in the region.